-The fuel system is under pressure!
-Attaching or removing the fuel pressure tester from the fuel rail may result in the loss of highly flammable fuel.
+The fuel system is under pressure! .
 Extreme care should be taken to prevent fire or damage to painted surfaces!

-The tests below should be performed in numerical order as they are listed on the tabs.
-Read through each test completely so you fully understand what you are about to do before starting the testing procedure.1.
-Pressure Test
+The three tests below should be performed in the order listed.
+Read through each test completely before starting the testing procedure.

 Pull the vacuum line off the fuel pressure regulator and see if gasoline is present in the line.
-If gasoline is present in the line the fuel pressure regulator is defective and should be replaced before doing the fuel pressure tests.
-A bad fuel pressure regulator with gasoline in the line can cause the following symptoms: black exhaust - rough running - hard to start unless pressing down on the accelerator pedal.
+If gasoline is present in the line the fuel pressure regulator is defective and should be replaced before continuing.

 Below is a photo showing the items I use for testing the fuel system.